-Additional information on the Tribe's National Flood Insurance Program (NFIP) compliance is presented in Table 25-2.
+Additional information on the Tribe's National Flood Insurance Program (NFIP) compliance is presented in Table 23-2.
 This identifies the current status of the tribe's involvement with the NFIP.
+As indicated, the Tribe currently is not enrolled in the NFIP.